 Lockable Front Wheels

 Some strollers come with a locking mechanism at the wheel and can be locked directly.
-The front wheels help with turning because when you go really fast, your front wheel swivel and make your stroller unstable.
+The front ones help with turning because when you go really fast, your front wheel swivel and make your stroller unstable.

 This acts like a seat belt, similar to the ones you put on in the car.
 Because you have an infant with you, you need to ensure their comfort and safety.
 A 5-point harness provides stability to your child and ensures his comfort.

 This is to provide extra comfort and protection to the baby.
 Since you will be going really fast, there may be bumps on the skating rink that can shake and toss your baby.
-Suspensions help provide the baby with extra stability.
+Suspensions help provide the baby bump with extra stability.

 When you are going at a fast speed, there is always a risk of something unpredictable happening, like you losing the handle of the stroller.
 In these cases, a wrist strap or a safety tether will keep the connection between you and the stroller intact.
 However, ensure that you don’t hold on to the tether too tightly because that might result in an accident.